John Glover (New Zealand politician)

 John Glover (1866 – 2 June 1947) was a New Zealand politician and trade unionist.
 He was an organiser and candidate for the United Labour, Social Democratic Party then the Labour Party serving time in local government.

 Early life

-Glover was born in 1866 in England.
+Glover was born in 1866 in North Staffordshire.
 He spent his early years working as a miner before moving to New Zealand in 1899.
-Once in New Zealand he likewise worked as a miner and became involved in the local labour movement.
+Once in New Zealand he likewise worked as a miner at Runanga and became involved in the local labour movement.
 From 1912 to 1913 he served as the secretary of the New Zealand Federation of Labour, known as the "Red Feds".
+He was both secretary and manager of the New Zealand Worker Printing and Publishing Company which published two other Labour newspapers The Standard and the Southern Cross, the latter of which he was also a director of until 1947.

+In 1912, Glover had become the manager of the Maoriland Worker, New Zealand's leading labour journal of the time.
+In 1922 he was unsuccessfully prosecuted for blasphemous libel.
+To date, this is New Zealand's only trial for blasphemy ever held.